ubuntu-mate/ubuntu-mate.org/pages/support.md

 [Ask Ubuntu](https://askubuntu.com){:.btn}
 [Launchpad Answers](https://answers.launchpad.net/){:.btn}

-## Known Issues

-Here's a list of issues we have noted that may degrade your retrospective experience.

-{% include /partials/known-issues.html %}

-For a complete listing of Ubuntu MATE Bugs:

 [Ubuntu MATE Bugs on Launchpad](https://bugs.launchpad.net/ubuntu-mate){:.btn .green}

 To learn how to report a bug, go to [Bug Reporting and Triage](/get-involved/bug-triage/) under [Get Involved](/get-involved/).